 Of course, even if you’re not making cocktail bombs, the key to a great drink is always balance.
 You’ll want to make sure that your cocktail has the right mix of sweet, sour, and strong flavors, and that no one ingredient overpowers the others.
 To achieve this, it’s important to measure your ingredients carefully and adjust the proportions as needed.

 When it comes to making cocktails at home, the most important thing is to have fun and experiment.
 Don’t be afraid to try new ingredients, mix up different flavors, and make mistakes along the way.
-Who knows, you might just discover a new favorite cocktail or even invent a “cocktail bomb” of your own!
+Who knows, you might just discover your knack for mixology and take the next step by entering a cocktail competition!

 As you continue to hone your bartending skills, you might also want to consider investing in a few specialty books or online resources to expand your knowledge.
 There are plenty of websites, blogs, and social media accounts dedicated to the art of mixology, and these can be great sources of inspiration and information.